microsoft/xpoc-framework/samples/server-portal/README.md

 * Manifest Editor: TODO: add more details
 * Manifest Viewer: TODO: add more details
 * XPOC Validator: TODO: add more details

-The XPOC validator supports different platforms, and its experience can be improved if the deployer enable API access to these platform; see [PLATFORM.md](../../PLATFORM.md) for details.